 The underlying cryptographic basis of crypto-anchors ensures security, and the unique identifiers are unable to be cloned or duplicated similar to how it’s impossible to duplicate bitcoin or other cryptocurrencies.
 From the IBM Research website, “Crypto-anchors are highly secure because they are embedded in the product and consist of cryptographic mechanisms that provide unclonable identification.”

-IBM is expecting that crypto anchors will reach the marketplace in the next 5 years, although models might be available to clients in as little as 18 months.
+IBM expects that crypto anchors will reach the marketplace in the next 5 years, although models might be available to clients in as little as 18 months.

 IBM and AI